 HSEP's Community Resources link offers a list of reputable trainers that can help with a variety of behavioral issues so you won’t have to give up your pet.

 The Humane Society of El Paso is a limited admission shelter, which means you can not just bring in your pet.
-You do have to email the Surrender Coordinator and be placed on our waiting list.
+You do have to email the Surrender Coordinator and be scheduled for an available appointment.
 The HSEP does not accept animals with medical needs, injuries, or severe/aggressive behavioral issues.

-It can take anywhere from two weeks to a couple of months for space to become available for your pet.
+It can take anywhere from a couple of days to a couple of months for space to become available for your pet.
 The wait time is based on the animal’s size and the number of adoptions The HSEP has.
 It takes longer for large and medium kennels to become available because older and bigger dogs aren’t adopted as quickly as smaller dogs and puppies.
-Cats tend to have a steady rate of adoption, but wait list time does still vary.
+Cats tend to have a steady rate of adoption, but waitlist time does still vary.

 The Humane Society of El Paso only accepts owner surrendered pets from the city and county of El Paso.